How to Run Crypto Ads on Google: Certification, Policy & Best Practices

 Conclusion & Next Steps

 Usually, the success of crypto marketing on Google requires perfect compliance.
 If your business is a licensed exchange or a software wallet, getting the mandatory Google certification should be your immediate focus.
-But remember, while Google offers massive reach, it’s highly restrictive.
-What you need to scale predictably is a dedicated alternative like Blockchain-Ads.
-It’s a powerful and low-friction platform that bypasses Google’s complexities.
+But getting Google certified doesn’t have to be your only option if you need to reach beyond what that program allows, alternatives like Blockchain-Ads are built specifically for the crypto space and don’t require you to go through Google’s certification process.